gdeeeeyy/agro-app/DB_DEPLOYMENT.md

 Stack

-- Database: Postgres on Neon (free tier, browser dashboard, SSL)
+- Database: Postgres on **Supabase** (recommended) or Neon (both free tier, browser dashboard, SSL)
-- API: Node/Express on Render (free web service) that talks to Neon
+- API: Node/Express on Render (free web service) that talks to your hosted Postgres
 - App: Points to your API via `EXPO_PUBLIC_API_URL`

 What you’ll get